Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 If you work in a similar role or industry, there is a good chance you know the technologies.
 But if it important to you, or you like to prepare in advance, a specific question will help.

-## How do people typically dress for work in your department?
-Does that vary depending on their level of customer contact, or other factors?
+## How Do People Typically Dress for Work in Your Department?
+Does that Vary Depending on Their Level of Customer Contact, or other Factors?

 ### Who to Ask:
 Recruiter